A Divorce Law Firm Serving North Texas

 6 or more children = Not less than the amount for 5 children

-In Texas, maintenance refers to an award of periodic payments from the future income of one spouse for the support of the other spouse, in a suit for Dissolution of Marriage.
-The obligee is the person entitled to receive the maintenance payments, and the obligor is the person required to make the maintenance payments.
+In Texas, maintenance refers to an award of periodic payments from the future income of one spouse for the support of the other spouse in a suit for Dissolution of Marriage.
+The obligee is the person entitled to receive spousal maintenance, and the obligor is the person required to make the payments.

 Eligibility to receive post-divorce financial support is determined by the following factors:

 - The parties were married at least 10 years

 The spouse seeking maintenance does not have “sufficient property,” including their separate property, to provide for their minimum needs

 - The spouse seeking maintenance cannot earn adequate income to support themselves due to a mental or physical disability, or because of custodial responsibilities to an offspring of the marriage who requires specialized care due to physical or mental impairments.